 Lanai is actually almost entirely owned by a billionaire, Larry Ellison, whose vision is to make the island self-sufficient.
 The history of the island is intrinsically linked with pineapples; for most of the 20th century, Lanai was the property of fruit conglomerate Dole and was home to the largest pineapple plantation in the world.
 The island housed immigrant workers as well as tyrannical managers, with that same colonial-esque 1920s architecture still remaining in Lanai City.

 There are only a handful of accommodation options on Lanai, one of the most iconic being the 1930s-era Four Seasons Lanai.
-The island as a whole is all about privacy and seclusion and is not exactly the best island to visit in Hawaii for families – think golf courses and four-wheel drive trails.
+The island as a whole is all about privacy and seclusion and is not exactly the best for families – think golf courses and four-wheel drive trails.
 With no international connections, flights to Lanai are only possible from Honolulu or Maui.

 Nature is in abundance on Lanai.
 Turtle and dolphin spotting are popular pass times here, as is snorkeling or simply hiking on one of the island’s many trails.
 Lanai’s main beach is Hulupo’e Beach – a stunning, long, sandy crescent tucked in a bay and an ideal spot for snorkeling.